-Specialty Represents ~21% of Total Revenue in 2018 on a Path to a \$2 Billion+ Target
+Specialty represented ~21% of total revenue in 2018 on a path to a \$2 billion+ target pro forma includes full-year impact of BlueLine and BakerCorp acquisitions.

 Note: Data includes 1) Fluid Solutions, Trench Safety and Power & HVAC and 2) Reliable Onsite Services and Tools revenues, which are included in our General Rentals reporting segment.